 Permanency

-Encaustic painting is perhaps the most durable paint medium, as evidenced by the Fayum mummy portraits which have survived over 2000 years without cracking, flaking or fading.
+Encaustic painting is the most durable paint medium, as evidenced by the Fayum portraits which have survived over 2000 years without cracking, flaking or fading.
 Encaustic paints are durable because their main component is beeswax.
-Wax has several inherent qualities that allow it to withstand the test of time: it is moisture resistant, mildew and fungus resistant, and unappetizing to insects.
-Alexandre Masino's paintings do not contain linseed oil, which could darken with age, or poppy oil, which can crack over time.
+This wax has several inherent qualities that allow it to withstand the test of time: it is moisture resistant, mildew and fungus resistant, and indigestible to insects.
+Alexandre Masino’s paintings do not contain linseed oil, which could darken with age, or poppy oil, which can crack over time.
 Ultimately, encaustic paintings have survived the ages because their paint film successfully seals out moisture, acids, dirt, and atmospheric gases.

 Care and Display